 If you don’t plan to hike in 3-4 season weather, then hiking boots are overkill and take up a lot of space in your bag.
 Settle for travel shoes, or just go minimal and rock the river sandal or minimal shoe look.

-Sportiva is another awesome rock-climbing brand, especially known for rock climbing shoes, but I’m also a huge fan of their hiking boots for women, especially for narrow feet.
+La Sportiva is another awesome rock-climbing brand, especially known for rock-climbing shoes, but I’m also a huge fan of their hiking boots for women, especially for narrow feet.

-If you plan to hike in 4-season weather and do any technical climbing – say you’re going on a trip with Epic Backpackers to Pakistan – then consider Sportiva’s mountain boots.
+If you plan to hike in 4-season weather and do any technical climbing then consider La Sportiva’s mountain boots.
 While expensive, tour leader Chris says they are crucial.
 I can attest as he was the only one out of 13 people with dry feet at the end of a hike in the snow.

 Lowa – Best Outdoor Brand for Hiking Shoes

 Lowa makes some hardy hiking and work boots.
 If you want a pair of durable boots you can put some miles on, then look no further.
 Because of said hardiness, you also need to break them in good.
 Make sure to break in your boots before a hike.